RonitPaul19/RonitPaul19/README.md

 - Learn from online platforms like **LeetCode, GFG, and YouTube**
 - Build coding habits and small projects
 - Use **VS Code + GitHub** for everything I do
-- NEW ADDITION : I also started to build some cool python projects, so please check it out
+- I also started to build some cool python projects, so please check it out

 ---